knicpfost/Spaceworks-wp-content/plugins/image-regenerate-select-crop/readme.txt

 None

 == License ==
 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

 == Version history ==

+4.2.1 - Fix static warning, fix direct access to the wp-admin folder instead of login

+4.2 - Tested up to 4.8.3 version, add the image quality option for each image size, display the quality settings and the file size in the image details overlay, preserve the selected crop position for the image size in the image details overlay, dix multisite warning on switching the blog when using the WP-CLI commands

 4.1 - Tested up to 4.8 version, fix the missing button for 4.8 in the edit post screen

 4.0 - Tested up to 4.6.1 version, update the image buttons to work with WP >= 4.6 new hooks parameters, changes for the image buttons backward compatibility (core versions less than 4.6)